dominion-framework/docs/_src/README.md

 2. Client makes request to API server.

-3. Framework's router (`core/router/index.js`) catches the request and looking for matching callback from ones registered in controllers.
+3. Framework's router (`core/router/index.js`) catches a request and looking for matching callback from ones registered in controllers.

 4. If match was founded router builds request Promise chain.
 A chain contains